Minoxs/toasty/README.md

 # Toasty

 A library to send and process simple notifications on Windows.
-The goal of this library is to have no external dependencies other than windows itself.
+The goal of this library is to have no external dependencies other than windows itself and a C compiler.

+> CGO is required to build code using this library

 > This is still very much in an experimental phase.